scalable-ml-systems/ml-inference-triton-aws-eks/README.md

 ##  MLOps Inference Platform Using Nvidia Triton Inference Server

 If it isn’t observable, automated, and scalable, it isn’t production-ready.
 Most AI projects fail at the "last mile" because the infrastructure is an afterthought.
-This project is a full-stack implementation of a high-concurrency inference ecosystem, modeled after the architectures used by Netflix and Airbnb to serve models at scale.
+This project is a full-stack implementation of a high-concurrency inference ecosystem to serve models at scale.

 ###  MLOps GPU Inference Platform Stack